Dominik Mysterio: The Judgment Day (2022–present)

 On the April 15 episode of Raw, Dominik suffered a legitimate elbow injury during a match with Andrade, and was believed to be out of in ring action for “about six to eight weeks”.
 During this time, he began a storyline with Liv Morgan, having accidentally helped her defeat Becky Lynch for the Women's World Championship at King and Queen of the Ring on May 25.
 Two nights later on Raw, after accidentally helping her retain the title against Lynch, Morgan kissed Dominik.
 During the following weeks, as part of her plan to take everything from Ripley, Morgan continuously flirted with Dominik in an attempt to win him over.
 On the July 8 episode of Raw, Dominik and Morgan defeated Rey and Zelina Vega when Dominik pinned his father.
 After the match, as he and Morgan were about to kiss, they were interrupted by a returning Ripley.
 At SummerSlam on August 3, Dominik turned on Ripley when he helped Morgan to retain her title.
 They lost to Ripley and Priest in a mixed tag team match at Bash in Berlin on August 31.
-At Bad Blood on October 5, Dominik was suspended above the ring in a shark cage during a title rematch between Morgan and Ripley, where he was attacked by Ripley after dangling from the cage.
+At Bad Blood on October 5, Dominik was suspended above the ring in a shark cage during a title rematch between Morgan and Ripley, where Ripley attacks him as he dangled from the cage.

 In March, his ring name was reverted to Dominik Mysterio.
 On Night 2 of WrestleMania 41 on April 20, Dominik defeated Bálor, Penta and defending champion Bron Breakker in a fatal four-way match to win the Intercontinental Championship.
 He successfully defended the title against Penta the next night on Raw and at Backlash on May 10.
-At Worlds Collide on June 7, Dominik appeared to challenge Octagón Jr. to a title match later that night at Money in the Bank, where he retained after interference from Morgan.
-On July 25, Dominik made his debut for WWE's sister promotion Lucha Libre AAA Worldwide (AAA) at Alianzas, where he attacked Dragon Lee and AAA Mega Champion El Hijo del Vikingo.
+At the WWE and Lucha Libre AAA Worldwide (AAA) event Worlds Collide on June 7, Dominik appeared to challenge Octagón Jr. to a title match later that night at Money in the Bank, where he retained after interference from Morgan.
 Dominik successfully defended his title against AJ Styles on Night 2 of SummerSlam on August 3 and the September 1 episode of Raw.
-At Worlds Collide: Las Vegas on September 12, Dominik defeated Vikingo to win the AAA Mega Championship, his first world championship, becoming the first wrestler to hold championships in WWE and AAA simultaneously.
 On the November 10 episode of Raw, Mysterio lost the Intercontinental Championship to John Cena, ending his reign at 204 days.
+He regained the title from Cena at Survivor Series: WarGames on November 29 in his hometown of San Diego, California.

+At WrestleMania 42 Night 2 on April 19, Mysterio lost to "The Demon" Finn Bálor in a Street Fight.
+The Judgment Day would then enter a feud with Danhausen after they tried to pay him $100,000 to curse Oba Femi which Danhausen would refuse but kept the money.
+At Night 2 of SummerSlam on August 2, Danhausen would defeat Mysterio in a "Human Monies" on a Pole match to keep the money.